deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 ![Welcome to Zeppelin](images/welcome-interpreter.png)

-The following pictures show the configuration of the Cassandra interpreter.
+The following pictures show the steps for configuring the Cassandra interpreter.
-According to our Cassandra Deloyment, the configuration only involves the `hosts` (*cassandra*) and `cluster` (*K8sDemo*) properties.
+According to our Cassandra deployment, changes to the configuration only affects the `hosts` (*cassandra*) and `cluster` (*K8sDemo*) properties.

 ![Configure hosts and cluster](images/cassandra-config.png)